OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:27

-He is not the God of the dead, but of the living.
-You are greatly mistaken!”
+He is the God of the living, not of the dead.
+You are indeed mistaken!”

 ---